pmorganelli/snowplow-race/README.md

   -Will have a Headlight/Light object at a minimum -This will likely be the 2D version of some kind of Game Controller object we tried to use
         previously.
-Now that I think of it, Game Controller was used for 3D, so we can probably find some packages that allow us to control the Snowplow with WASD/arrows -Will have some basic art and different side views
+Now that I think of it, Game Controller was used for 3D, so we can probably find some packages that allow us to control the Snowplow with WASD/arrows.  **Update:** I've added a script `PlayerMovement` ---NR
+  -Will have some basic art and different side views

 *Map*